edcarp/introduction-to-conda-for-data-scientists/_episodes/05-configuration.md

 - "How can I see conda's configuration values?"
 - "How can I modify conda's configure settings?"
 objectives:
-- "Use the conda `config --show` to display all configuration values and `config --describe` to describe agiven configuration parameters."
+- "Use the conda `config --show` to display all configuration values and `config --describe` to describe the function of a given configuration parameters."
 - "Modify the `.condarc` file using the `conda config` sub command."
 - "locate the `.condarc` file."
 keypoints:
-- "The `.condarc` is an optional runtime configuration file that stores custom conda setting."
+- "The `.condarc` is an optional configuration file that stores custom conda setting."
 - "You can use the `conda config` subcommand to add, set or remove configuration setting in the `.condarc` file.
 You can also  edit the `.condarc` directly using a text editor."

 ---